Chapter 13: The Lie of Dormancy

 Tessa pulled the eastern district development permits from the annex cabinet and spread them on the drafting table nearest the window.

-She gathered her maps and walked out of the survey office into the upper Basin corridor, where the gas lamps burned amber against the stone and the hum of the city’s pressurized systems vibrated through the walls like a pulse she could feel even through the numbness in her fingertips.
+She slid the file back into the cabinet and walked out into the upper Basin corridor, where the gas lamps burned amber against the stone and the hum of the city’s pressurized systems vibrated through the walls.

 The Foundry was waiting.
 Tomorrow.
 Elias would know the way.